 The next work featured in my Lent series is Chambre privée, a new quartet from Christopher Fox which was premièred at Huddersfield last November.
 It’s a piece i find interesting, but not really at all for the reasons the composer is intending.
 The trouble is that potentially fascinating conceit described in the programme note—or, rather, the sounds his quartet makes with regard to that conceit.
 Their behaviour for much of the piece is, as Fox states, “tentative”, guarded even.
 But not, as one might imagine, toward one another; on the contrary, the quartet immediately coalesces into a homogeneous unit articulating an extended series of soft, meticulously placed chords.
 Why do they act together? why are they so cautious? so restrained? so careful?
 The chords themselves aren’t particularly suggestive of anything, per se (although the ear makes a progression of sorts from them), yet they overwhelmingly sound sculpted, considered, not at all the product of spontaneity arising from the blank pages of non-history.
 Being spontaneous doesn’t necessarily connote chaos, of course, but—considering these players have supposedly nothing upon which to predicate their actions—is it really commensurate with instantaneous, long-term order?

-It’s unfortunate Christopher Fox didn’t imbue his quartet with some of the very real spontaneity & experimental outlook that he himself demonstrates so often.
-Yet despite its frustrations, disappointments & downright oddness, i can’t help finding Chambre privée a highly rewarding & thought-provoking listen.
-This recording, broadcast last December, is of the world première performance at HCMF 2012, given by the Bozzini Quartet.
+It’s unfortunate Christopher Fox didn’t imbue his quartet with some of the very real spontaneity and experimental outlook that he himself demonstrates so often.
+Yet despite its frustrations, disappointments and downright oddness, i can’t help finding Chambre privée a highly rewarding and thought-provoking listen.
+The world première performance at HCMF 2012 was given by the Bozzini Quartet.